 - LRS 523 — Learning Skills Laboratory.
 This is a 0 unit course.

-All courses require the instructor’s signature.
-Please check the current semester schedule to see which courses are offered.
+All courses require the instructor’s or DRC Counselor signature.
 For more information, contact Learning Disability Specialist, Tascha Whetzel at 707-468-3151 or firstname.lastname@example.org.